nickswalker/nickwalker.us/pages/energy_gels.md

 Endurance athletes consume highly concentrated carbohydrate solutions because it maintains blood glucose levels and spares [limited accessible energy sources](https://doi.org/10.1093%2Fnutrit%2Fnuy001).
 There are [many "energy gel" sports nutrition products](https://www.researchgate.net/profile/Xuguang-Zhang-2/publication/277081684_Extreme_Variation_of_Nutritional_Composition_and_Osmolality_of_Commercially_Available_Carbohydrate_Energy_Gel/links/557971f508aeb6d8c020255c/Extreme-Variation-of-Nutritional-Composition-and-Osmolality-of-Commercially-Available-Carbohydrate-Energy-Gel.pdf) to choose from.

-They can be costly, anywhere from $1 per 25g of carbohydrates to as much as [$3.5 per 25g for high-end solutions](https://www.maurten.com/products/us/gel-100-box-us).
-That means spending $8-$28 to cover a marathon, and maybe $50-$150 per marathon training block on gels if you're practicing nutrition regularly.
+They can be costly, anywhere from $1 to as much as [$3.5 per 25g for high-end solutions](https://www.maurten.com/products/us/gel-100-box-us).
+That means spending $8-$28 to cover a marathon, and maybe $50-$150 per training block on gels if you're practicing nutrition regularly.

 Fortunately, it's easy to make nutrition at home.
 The basic idea is **to target a 3:1 glucose to fructose ratio** with just enough water to be at a manageable concentration.

 DIY means you can easily add caffeine and salt, or substitute a carb source.
 And you can use the containers of your choice.
-I am partial to [100ml flip-cap plastic pouches](https://www.amazon.com/s?k=100ml+plastic+flasks+concealable) which fit in most shorts' gel pockets.
+I prefer these [100ml flip-cap plastic pouches](https://www.amazon.com/s?k=100ml+plastic+flasks+concealable) which fit in most shorts' gel pockets.
 For workouts, I dump the ingredients in a bottle as a sports drink.

-{% include article_multiimage.html images="/assets/projects/energy-gels/honey-malto-filling.webp /assets/projects/energy-gels/gel-flask.webp" caption="Maltodexterin and honey gel prep for my preferred reusable gel containers."%}
+{% include article_multiimage.html images="/assets/projects/energy-gels/honey-malto-filling.webp /assets/projects/energy-gels/gel-flask.webp" caption="Maltodextrin and honey gel prep for my preferred reusable gel containers.
+April 2023."%}

 ## Recipe

-This calculator takes your desired [carb-type ratio](#glucosefructose-ratio), [osmolality](#osmolality-and-isotonicity) and any [desired ingredients](#which-ingredients-should-i-use), then optimizes for low mass.
+This calculator takes your desired [carb-type ratio](#glucosefructose-ratio), [concentration](#osmolality-and-isotonicity) and any [particular ingredient](#which-ingredients-should-i-use) quantities, then optimizes for low mass.
 Only checked ingredients will be considered in the calculation, but they may be ignored if they are not needed to reach the desired characteristics.
-Heavy syrups will be left out in favor of pure powders unless you specifically exclude the powders or set amounts for the syrups.
+Specify amounts manually to force the calculator to include an ingredient.
 If your entered ingredients or amounts can't meet your target ratio, the calculator will tell you.
 Hover over ingredient names to see their glucose/fructose ratio, and hover over ml to see oz.

 <div class="card mb-3">
     <div class="card-body">